Jared Kushner has testified in front of grand jury investigating Jan 6, reports say

 Former Watergate prosecutor says Jared Kushner’s explanations are blatant lies

-Federal prosecutors investigating Donald Trump’s effort to overturn the 2020 election results have questioned his son-in-law, Jared Kushner, among other witnesses to see if the former president acknowledged he had lost.
+Federal prosecutors investigating Donald Trump’s efforts to overturn the 2020 presidential election results have questioned his son-in-law, Jared Kushner, among other witnesses to see if the former president acknowledged he had lost.

 Mr Kushner testified to a grand jury in Washington DC last month, according to a report from The New York Times.

-Prosecutors’ inquiry about Mr Trump’s private knowledge of the election results may determine whether Jack Smith’s special council brings charges against the ex-president regarding his interference with congressional certification.
+Prosecutors’ inquiry about Mr Trump’s private knowledge of the election results may determine whether US Department of Justice special counsel Jack Smith brings charges against the ex-president regarding his interference with the results of the 2020 election.

 During his testimony, the former president’s son-in-law maintained that Mr Trump believed the election was stolen, a source briefed on the matter said.